StrandHQ/CodeClippy-Atom/README.md

 To do so, navigate to `Atom > Install Shell Commands` in the application menu.
 To check that `apm` was installed, run `apm -v`.

+3. Please have `npm`, the JavaScript package manager, installed to your command line.
+See instructions for various ways of installing [here](https://www.npmjs.com/get-npm?utm_source=house&utm_medium=homepage&utm_campaign=free%20orgs&utm_term=Install%20npm).

 ### Installing

 1. Clone the CodeClippy plugin.
 2. Navigate inside the CodeClippy directory and run `apm link`.
 This will create a symbolic link to your `~/.atom/packages` folder.
-3. Reload the window.
+3. From inside the CodeClippy directory, run `npm install` to install the necessary node modules.
+4. Return to the Atom editor and reload the window.
 You can do this by pressing `CMD-Shift-P` and entering `Window: Reload`.
 You will need to do this every time you make changes to the package.

 To activate the plugin, press `CMD-Shift-H`.
 This will open up a right side panel.
 The panel is resizable.
 To look up StackOverflow threads, enter a query in the